Zellsed/Web3-defi-staking-app-starter/README.md

 This code was learned and referenced from the "Course On Demand" on YouTube, and it is reverse-engineered from "DAPP University."
 You can find his page on YouTube.
 If you find it interesting, you may want to explore his works.

-## 1 To Clone or download this project simply run:
+## 1. To clone or download this project, simply run:

 git clone - https://github.com/Zellsed/defi-staking-app-starter.git